elasticio/csv-component/README.md

 ### Read CSV attachment

-This action will read the CSV attachment of the incoming message and output a `JSON` object.
+This action will read the CSV attachment of the incoming message or from the specified URL and output a JSON object.
 To configure this action the following fields can be used:

+*   `CSV URL` - the full URL to the file for retrieving data.
+Leave the field blank and action will read CSV attachment of the incoming message (if any).
+Error will be thrown if URL of the CSV is missing and no CSV file in incoming message found
 *   `Emit all messages` - this checkbox configures output behavior of the component.
 If the option is checked - the component emits an array of messages, otherwise - the component emits a message per row.
 *   `CSV Header` - this is a required field.
 Input the names of headers separated with a comma.
 *   `Separators` - Specify the separator type.
 Usually it is a comma (`,`) but values like Semicolon (`;`), Space (` `), Tab (`\t`) and Hash (`#`) are also supported.